School: School of Science

 - It is the responsibility of the Head to ensure that the content of modules is kept up to date; and that new advances in teaching technology and academic discussions are accommodated.

-- The HoD oversees the development of the Department’s internal and external engagement.
-The aim of such outreach activities is to help the department integrate into the School and University and appeal to the wider community.
+- The HoD oversees the development of the Department’s external engagement.
+The aim of such outreach activities is to help the department integrate into the university and appeal to the wider community.
 This is important for ensuring the department’s resource base and for publicising its activities, which in turn will aid the development of its capacity.
-Outreach includes areas such as engagement with other departments within the School, University, external organisations, knowledge exchange (applied research) activities, and Executive Education.
+Outreach includes areas such as engagement with other departments within the University, external organisations, knowledge exchange (applied research) activities, and Executive Education.

-- The HoD plays a leading role with other Heads of Department in the School to work closely with the Dean and Associate Deans to help build a collaborative spirit, cooperative environment and collective visioning for the entire academic unit.
+- The HoD plays a leading role with other Heads of Department in the School.

 - The HoD is responsible for the organization and administration of the department.
 In some cases, the Head carries out the task themselves.
 In other cases, tasks are assigned through delegation.